 Bobsled: Four-man runs 3 and 4.
-This should be the Olympic farewell for Steven Holcomb, who in 2010 drove the U.S. to its first four-man gold in 62 years.
+Athletes will surely be sliding in memory of the late Steven Holcomb, who in 2010 drove the U.S. to its first four-man gold in 62 years.
 Holcomb followed that with bronze medals in two- and four-man in Sochi while injured.
-His crew has turned over completely in this Olympic cycle and now includes former University of Michigan running back Sam McGuffie.
-Germans have dominated recent World Cup races in both two- and four-man.
+He was found dead on May 6.

 Cross-Country Skiing: Men’s 50km mass start.
 The marathon of the Winter Olympics takes about two hours to complete.
 Russia swept the podium in Sochi, but two of those skiers were suspended in December as part of the investigation into widespread alleged Russian doping leading up to and during the last Winter Games.